patchstack/documentation/src/content/docs/Patchstack App/Account settings/account-settings.md

 sidebar:
   order: 9
 ---
+To view your account settings, click on your name on Patchstack App (at the bottom left corner of the screen), or click here: https://app.patchstack.com/settings/account

 On the **Account** page you can manage your profile data and access different settings related to your account.
 On the main screen, you can: